A simple question with a simple answer: do you need a passport to visit Puerto Rico?

 If you found your way to this article, you probably don't have a U.S. passport, but I'd highly recommend applying for one, even if you don't need it for your holiday to Puerto Rico.

 Having a passport opens up the world to you, and travel is something I firmly believe everyone should do.
 It challenges your perceptions, it gets you out of your comfort zone, it introduces you to new ideas, it teaches you life skills, and it shows you how much the rest of the world has to offer.
 Travel gave me confidence, a greater sense of empathy, and an enormous improvement in my mental health.
 Yes, I credit travel with eliminating my anxiety disorder from my life!

-Fortunately, it's very easy to apply for a U.S. passport and the following articles will help walk you through the process:
+Fortunately, it's very easy to apply for a U.S. passport.

 This article has been edited and updated by Lauren Juliff.